Buddha Blue (PTC) : Tout ce que les parents doivent savoir sur ce cannabinoïde de synthèse dangereux

 What to look for

-Synthetic cannabinoids K2, K3, K4, UR-144, ABP, MDMB, PINACA or other families depending on the test used.
+Synthetic cannabinoids K2, K3, K4, UR-144, ABP, MDMB, PINACA, or other families depending on the test used.

-Prevention advice: in case of doubt about consumption of PTC, Buddha Blue or suspicious e-liquid, it is best to use a professional urine test targeting new synthetic drugs, rather than a simple classic cannabis test.
+Prevention advice: if you suspect consumption of PTC, Buddha Blue, or suspicious e-liquid, prioritize a professional urine test targeting new synthetic drugs rather than a simple classic cannabis test.

-Prevention: parents, educators, companies, and communities
+Prevention: parents, educators, businesses, and communities

 Parents

-Spot without panicking
+Spotting without panicking

 Educators